yyao93/Game-Me-and-My-Hat/README.md

 ## Detailed Plans:
 ### The world:
--The whole world is a 2-D universe, where the player start at an earth-like 2-D planet, but can later on build rockets to go to other planets.
+- The whole world is a 2-D universe, where the player start at an earth-like 2-D planet, but can later on build rockets to go to other planets.
--Each planet is a 2-D square, with some resources and enimes.
+- Each planet is a 2-D square, with some resources and enimes.
--The movement for the spacecraft in the outer space follows the same physical rule as in real life(only in 2D).
+- The movement for the spacecraft in the outer space follows the same physical rule as in real life(only in 2D).
 ### The weapons:
--This game should have insane design in weapon customization: the players can customize their own weapons with the combination of several features.
+- This game should have insane design in weapon customization: the players can customize their own weapons with the combination of several features.
 The one that I currently have in mind is the Crescent Rose from RWBY.
 ### The abilities:
--I am also thinking about something similar to the devil fruits as in One Piece.
+- I am also thinking about something similar to the devil fruits as in One Piece.
 ### The players:
--The player is only of a simple geometric shape(circle, triangle), which is the shape of their hats.
+- The player is only of a simple geometric shape(circle, triangle), which is the shape of their hats.
--The player should have some stats to maintain(similar to the hunger, sanity and health in DST).
+- The player should have some stats to maintain(similar to the hunger, sanity and health in DST).
 ###

 ## TODOs:
--add accelaration to make the movement smooth -randomly generalized background
+- add accelaration to make the movement smooth
+- randomly generalized background
--player to 2 sub class
+- player to 2 sub class
--player.isMoving
+- player.isMoving
--default direction of weapon while sliding
+- default direction of weapon while sliding
--bullet class
+- bullet class